When people receive notices identifying them as a class member in a class-action lawsuit, they might not fully understand what that means.

 Since there will be a single settlement, all of the class-action plaintiffs receive compensation simultaneously.

-A class-action settlement is agreed to collectively before being divided between the class members in proportionate shares.
+Class-action settlement claims are agreed to collectively before being divided between the class members in proportionate shares.

-By contrast, if many individuals file lawsuits, the earliest filers might receive more significant amounts of compensation while the late-filers might receive less because of the defendant's reduced ability to pay.
+By contrast, if many individuals file lawsuits, the earliest filers might receive more significant amounts of compensation, while late-filers might receive less because of the defendant's reduced ability to pay.

 Cons of joining